TalRodin/book_author/README.md

       * Press Body
       * Check raw
       * JSON format
-      * in the body enter
+      * in the body enter the JSON below and Press SEND
 ```
 {
     "name":"YOUR NAME",
     "birthdate": "DOB"
 }
 ```
-      * Press SEND
-      (Check DB by refreshing Collection)
    - Books
       * Enter request url http://localhost:3000/books/
       * Press Body
       * Check raw
       * JSON format
-      * in the body enter
+      * in the body enter the JSON below (Author Id can be taken from the author you just created) and Press SEND
 ```
       {
     "title" : "BOOK TITLE",